sjaakspiegels/dsl-migrator/ReadMe.md

 }
 ```

-### Data contract namespace
+### Data Contract Namespace

-Define the namespace that that DataContract attribute will use
+Define the namespace that the Data Contract will use for the message

 ```csharp
 extern "Lokad"